 Footprint of the 55" TV stand: 40.0’’ x 10.6’’

-The 75’’ and 85’’ models have the new 'X-Wide Angle' technology that enhances viewing angles at the expense of contrast ratio, like we saw on the Z9F.
+The 75’’ and 85’’ models have the new 'X-Wide Angle' technology that enhances viewing angles at the expense of contrast ratio, as we saw on the Z9F.
 We expect those models to have a lower native contrast ratio.

 For our side-by-side comparison, Auto Local Dimming was set to 'High,' and X-tended Dynamic Range was set to 'High.'

 The Sony X950G has excellent SDR peak brightness, better than the X900F, but not as good as the Z9F.
 The brightness varies depending on the scene, and this might become bothersome for some people.
-Nonetheless, the fluctuation is not as evident as it is on Vizio P Series Quantum, and it can be removed entirely by disabling X-tended Dynamic Range.
+Nonetheless, the fluctuation isn't as evident as it is on Vizio P Series Quantum, and it can be removed entirely by disabling X-tended Dynamic Range.